A little goes a long way – trying to be eco on your journey

 - Don’t buy a new plastic water bottle every day.
 If you already have bought one or even better brought a reusable metal bottle from home, you get free refills at our homestay or you can buy refills at most places around town.

 - Unplug your electronic devices once they are charged and turn them off completely when you don’t need them.

 We do neither provide AC nor hot water at our homestay.
-Air conditioning systems as well as continuous flow heaters consume a huge amount of electricity and resources.
+Air conditioning systems as well as continuous flow heaters consume a huge amount of electricity and thus resources.

 Everybody who has spent some time in Indonesia has seen the rubbish washed to the beaches, the roadside dumps, cities and natural sights overflown with plastic rubbish.

-Proper waste management does not exist in Indonesia.
+Proper waste management does not yet exist in Indonesia.
 Good “waste behaviour” is thus a major challenge.

 Avoid producing waste whenever you can:

 - Don’t take a plastic bag every time you go to the shop.
 Bring your own bag.

 - Don’t buy the small shampoo and soap bottles or even worse the small plastic sachets so popular in Indonesia.
 A big bottle of shampoo produces much less waste than two small ones.
-And even better are of course bar soaps and shampoos with smaller often paper packaging.
+And even better are of course bar soaps and shampoos, most often in paper packaging.